 Strict and unforgiving deadlines govern the filing of Petitions for Discretionary Review.
 Missing these deadlines can permanently close off your opportunity for further review by the Texas Supreme Court or the Court of Criminal Appeals.
 If you have received an adverse decision from a Court of Appeals in either a civil or criminal matter, or anticipate one is coming soon, it is absolutely imperative to act swiftly and consult with an attorney immediately.

 Don't let an unfavorable appellate decision be your final word.
 Contact Larman Law today for a confidential consultation.
-We offer an honest assessment of your case's viability for a Petition for Discretionary Review and provide the proven, specialized advocacy needed for this challenging but critical stage of the Texas appellate process.
+Obtain an honest assessment of your case's viability for a Petition for Discretionary Review, and learn how an experienced Texas Petition for Discretionary Review lawyer can assist you or your loved one.